hamalcij/biotool/docs/api/pdb.md

 ## `HET_RESIDUE`

-`HET_RESIDUE` macro defines a class that will let you access specific heterogenic residue's (ligand's) attributes from your `.pdb` file.
+`HET_RESIDUE` macro defines a proxy class that will let you access specific heterogenic residue's (ligand's) attributes from your `.pdb` file.

 To instantiate the class, use the macro `FIND_HET_RESIDUE`.